-The Firm has defined the key functions and committees and their roles and responsibilities that facilitate effective governance across the Firm.
-Considering that only 5 staff of the Firm during the 1st business year 2022, a lot of these responsibilities have been shared.
-For example, the CEO and CRO would be the same person and the Executive Director, Compliance Oversight and Money Laundering Officer was the same person.
-However, as the Firm grows, with 7 people as of the end of year 2023, it expects to recruit up to 10 people by the end of year 2026 and therefore each individual will be responsible for these functions.
-The following structure highlights the future state to demonstrate that the Firm has considered and evaluated risk governance from all perspectives.
+The Firm has defined key functions and committees, along with their roles and responsibilities, to ensure effective governance across the organization.
+Given that the Firm is in its third year since its UK establishment and is currently focused on IB operations along with the fact that it had only seven staff members as of the end of 2024-many of these responsibilities have been shared among individuals.
+For example, the CEO and CRO roles were held by the same person, while the Executive Director also served as the Compliance Oversight and Money Laundering Officer.

+However, as the Firm continues to expand its business, it plans to recruit up to 5 additional staff members by the end of 2027, allowing each key function to be managed by a dedicated individual.
+The following structure outlines the Firm's future governance framework, demonstrating that it has carefully considered and evaluated risk governance from all perspectives.